 - Don’t take it personally

 Great leaders do take the situation seriously, however!
 They do feel they are part of the situation.
 They fully acknowledge their responsibility to create/facilitate/encourage/initiate solutions.
 But they do not let their ego come into play.
-They control emotions like ‘feeling of being attacked’, ‘feeling of not being treated fair’, or ‘being hunted’.
+They control emotions like ‘feelings of being attacked’, ‘feelings of not being treated fairly’, or ‘being hunted’.
 They also control these kinds of emotions even when they know it is the intention of the other party to attack them.
 They understand it is part of a leader’s role to face these situations and to show leadership.

 - Use criticism as fuel for improvement

 When leading change it is normal to encounter resistance.
 It proofs that change is taking place.
 Criticism is just one of the ways in which resistance expresses itself.
 That doesn’t make it pleasant, but it is ‘normal’ in situations of change.
 Great leaders see criticism as an opportunity.
 They embrace it and use it to engage people, to create awareness for change, to facilitate dialogue.
 They use it as fuel for change.
 Not in a manipulative way, but with an open mind and a willingness to change views and perspectives.

 - Make complexity understandable to others